 The specially commissioned poem has been written by Hebden Bridge based poet and performer Clare Shaw.
 Her work, according to the Times Literary Supplement, is “fierce, memorable and visceral”.
 The poem sums up just a little of what we have lost, what we are surviving and what we cannot wait to get back to – Cinema

-Enjoy this short film of the poem, performed by friend and patron of Hebden Bridge Film Festival, Maxine Peake and filmed in the historic and beautiful Hebden Bridge Picture House: Watch the short film here.
+Enjoy this short film of the poem, performed by a friend and patron of Hebden Bridge Film Festival, Maxine Peake, and filmed in the historic and beautiful Hebden Bridge Picture House: Watch the short film here.

 And here is the full poem: